Other Financial Resources

 Alumini Association Graduate Fellowship Awards

-Hire@TU is a graduate student’s main resource for locating jobs and internships.
-The on- and off-campus opportunities posted in Hire@TU are both full- and part-time.
+Handshake is a graduate student’s main resource for locating jobs and internships.
+The on- and off-campus opportunities posted in Handshake are full- and part-time.
 The Career Center also manages several job fairs throughout the year and offers students individual job search assistance.
-For more information on Hire@TU or the Career Center, call 410-704-2233, email firstname.lastname@example.org, stop by the Career Center at 7800 York Road, Suite 206, or visit www.towson.edu/careercenter.
+For more information on Handshake or the Career Center, call 410-704-2233, email email@example.com, stop by the Career Center at 7800 York Road, Suite 206, or visit www.towson.edu/careercenter.

-The Veterans Office is located in Enrollment Services 211.
-The phone number is 410-704-3094.
-The Veterans Office provides coordination between veteran/dependent students and the regional office of the Department of Veterans Affairs.
-The coordinator establishes procedures and prepares forms and correspondence for eligible students to receive educational benefits.
-Additionally, the office monitors class attendance and evaluates academic progress to ensure that those receiving benefits maintain satisfactory progress.
+Towson University provides coordination between veteran/dependent students and the regional office of the Department of Veterans Affairs.
+TU's Certifying Official establishes procedures and prepares forms and correspondence for eligible students to receive educational benefits.
+Additionally, they monitor class attendance and evaluate academic progress to ensure that those receiving benefits maintain satisfactory progress.

 NOTE: Students cannot be certified for courses until they register.

-When students decrease unit load during the course of the term, they must notify the TU Veterans Office.
+Students who decrease their unit load during the course of the term or receive an FX at the end of the term must notify the TU Certifying Official.
 Failure to do so could result in termination of benefits and a financial debt to the U.S. Department of Veterans Affairs.

-Veterans may change their academic program once without VA approval.
-For more than one change of program, however, veterans are required to undergo counseling by the VA.
-A change of program with the VA is required whenever veterans make a curriculum change in which any of the courses for which VA benefits were previously received do not transfer into the new program or whenever students declare a new major or matriculate at a different institution.
+Veterans may change their academic major once without VA approval.
+For more than one change of major, however, veterans are required to undergo counseling by the VA.
+A change of major with the VA is required whenever veterans make a curriculum change in which any of the courses for which VA benefits were previously received do not transfer into the new program or whenever students declare a new major or matriculate at a different institution.

 Payment for independent study courses will generally be made on a tuition and fees basis only.
 Monthly rates may be paid for such courses, provided that more than half of the total number of units for that term are in courses requiring class attendance.
 Check with the office to determine eligibility to pay for independent study courses.

 Students may request advance pay for the regular academic terms in writing on the Declaration of Intent Form.
-The student must be registered one month before the term commences to qualify for advance payment.
+Students must be registered one month before the term commences to qualify for advance payment.

-The VA will pay veterans only for the courses listed in this catalog that are required for a degree and for programs that have been approved for study by the VA.
-If students take courses in addition to those listed for their approved program, they will not be entitled to receive VA benefits for them.
+The VA will pay veterans only for the courses listed in this catalog that are required for a degree and for majors that have been approved for study by the VA.
+If students take courses in addition to those listed for their approved major, they will not be entitled to receive VA benefits for them.